siteleaf/siteleaf.com/_drafts/author-pages-in-jekyll-and-siteleaf.markdown

 ```

 ## Set up your templates

+Now that your authors collection is all set up, you can write them into your templates however you want.

 In your [post](http://www.collaborativefund.com/blog/the-villain-test/) template, you can display the post's author and link to the author page.